 The key with parameterization is that while you should aim to do it, you should care not to overdo it.
 Too many parameters can make things too unwieldy when it comes to changes, and especially since parameters on the same game object are more often than not dependent on each other.
 Making a change in one could affect the rest, and also affect the overall quality of that object, be it cards, characters, game boards or anything else that can be parameterized.

 Think about it like this: in chess, you have rules regarding how each of the pieces are allowed to move.
-But, nowhere in the rules of chess is any specific board state described.
+But, nowhere in the rules of chess is any specific board state described, aside from the starting one.
 Every single state of the game emerges from following the game’s rules and mechanics, but those states aren’t explicitly defined everywhere.
-If, for example, you have a rule in the game that dictates how the board is supposed to look like when players start the game, that’s not emergent behavior.
-The board after 3 turns of player activity tells a completely different story, that is created by the players interacting with the game’s mechanics.
+For example, if—like in chess—you have a rule in the game that dictates what the game’s starting board state is supposed to be, that state isn’t emergent behavior.
+However, the board after 3 turns of player activity tells a completely different story, one that is created solely by the players interacting with the game’s mechanics and interaction.

 In MOPED, a game having high emergence means that the game is designed in a way that a lot of unique gameplay situations can arise from the existing rules.
 In essence, it is a check to see if your games are repetitive and if they allow the players enough creative freedom with the tools they’re given.
 Just as with optimization, try not to prematurely force emergence.
 It’s easy to add new mechanics to try and increase it, but those mechanics—and the overhead they create—can come back and bite you later on in development.